Alyssajin/cs5001FinalProject/README.md

 ## Testing
 How did you test your code?
 What did you do to make sure your code was correct?
 If you wrote unit tests, you can link to them here.
 If you did run tests, make sure you document them as text files, and include them in your submission.

-- All functions except the draw_graph functions haven been tested by test_data.py.  [django_project/test_data.py](django_project/test_data.py)
+- All functions except the draw_graph functions haven been tested by [test_data.py](django_project/test_data.py).
-- draw_graph functions has been tested by comparing the actual data graph with the expected data graph.
+- The draw_graph function has been tested by comparing the actual data graph with the expected data graph.
 ![test_graph_actual.png](django_project%2Ftest_graph_actual.png)
 ![test_graph_expected.png](django_project%2Ftest_graph_expected.png)